-Our patent attorneys are registered to practise before the Australian and New Zealand Patent Offices and they instruct patent attorneys registered before the National Office of Industrial Property of Vietnam on all aspects of Vietnamese patent prosecution.
+Our patent attorneys are registered to practise before the Australian, New Zealand and Singapore Patent Offices and they instruct patent attorneys registered before the National Office of Industrial Property of Vietnam on all aspects of Vietnamese patent prosecution.

 The government agency responsible for grant of patent rights in Vietnam is the National Office of Intellectual Property (NOIP).

-A National phase application must be filed by 31 months (extendable by 6 months) from the earliest claimed priority date.
+A National phase application must be filed by 31 months from the earliest claimed priority date.
 View filing requirements for a Vietnamese National phase application.

 Vietnam is a party to the Paris Convention.
 A Convention application must be validly filed by 12 months from filing the earliest priority application.
 Conventional status must be claimed on filing and multiple and partial priorities are allowed.
 View filing requirements for a Vietnamese Convention application.